Johan de Witt: Elected Grand Pensionary

 Representing the province of Holland, De Witt tended to identify with the economic interests of the shipping and trading interests in the United Provinces.
 These interests were largely concentrated in the province of Holland, and to a lesser degree in the province of Zeeland.

-Act of seclusion
+Political goals

+As leader of the state-oriented party, Johan de Witt pursued the interests of the Dutch patricians and merchants.
+He had his most important goals formulated in 1662 by his like-minded Pieter de la Court in the book The Interest of Holland.
+They were: